2023 Update: A lot has changed in terms of companies doing website funds. I note the funds that are now not operational.

 Modern portfolio theory (MPT) is a theory on how risk-averse investors can construct portfolios to maximize expected return based on a given level of market risk.Investopedia

 The “market risk” in the website space includes Google algorithm updates, commission cuts, brands going out of business, among others.
 Constructing a portfolio means having a thesis of the types of assets to acquire.

 An example of a portfolio red flag would be over-leveraging on Amazon affiliate sites.
 I bring this up because Amazon cut commissions from 8% to 3% overnight in April 2020 which would render a portfolio less valuable if it was all Amazon sites.

 Best Website Investment Funds: Top 3 Options

 Website funds are still in their infancy.
 There are a few funds that have started up in the past year or so which I will cover below.
 I know the teams behind these funds, have done deals with them, and are A-class players in the industry.

-Empire Flippers Capital (EF Capital for short) was launched in January 2021.
+Empire Flippers Capital (known as WebStreet as of 2023) was launched in January 2021.
 Empire Flippers, being one of the biggest online brokers in the website investing space has been thinking of this idea for years now.
 That effort has come to fruition.

 Think of EF as the “connector” platform between investors and operators; they themselves are not operating any businesses.
 On the website operator side, they are providing a platform to vet operators based on their track record, industry references, and strategies.
 On the investor side, they are enabling accredited investors to invest in each fund.